Axway/open-banking-docs/content/en/docs/Validation/postman.md

 6. The Step 3 is about signing the payload with the client private key.
 In real life, this step would be done on the client side only.

-7. Mouse-over on the `{{jwe-server}}` variable in the request URL to make sure the current value is match a existing JWE-generator service.
-If not, you can change the variable from the environement details (Use the _Eye_ icon on th top left corner and _Edit_ button).
+7. Mouse-over on the `{{jwe-server}}` variable in the request URL to make sure the current value is a match to an existing JWE-generator service.
+If not, you can change the variable from the environment details (Use the _Eye_ icon on th top left corner and _Edit_ button).
 {{% alert title="Warning" color="warning" %}} In this step the private key will be sent to the signing service.
 Please only use test/development keys.{{% /alert %}}

 8. Click _Send_ to create the consent request.
 Make sure you get a "201 Created" return code and the response body includes a _consentId_.</br></br>